 Through its collective effort with the patient advocacy community, the National Health Council (NHC) has created momentum in Washington, DC, for health care stakeholders and policy makers to recognize patients as an essential part of health care policy discussions.
 At the heart of all major policy issues the NHC conducts is an unwavering commitment to Putting Patients First®.

 The National Health Council (NHC) harnesses the collective power of the patient community to address systemic health care issues that affect all patients.
-We speak with one unified voice to bring about meaningful change in such areas as support for health research, speedier development of new medications, and access to effective and affordable health care for all people.
+We speak with one unified voice to bring about meaningful change in such areas as support for access to effective and affordable health care for all people, speedier development of new medications, and health research.
 Our public policy positions reflect the broad input of our member organizations, which represent all segments of the health care community.

 Together, we work to bring about a health care system committed to Putting Patients First®.